 Who doesn’t love lounging around on a warm day in a hammock!
 Well, why not your hammy?
 This hammock is soft and cozy, and your hamster could sleep on top or inside.
 This fits the hiding-in-a-dark-place bill as well.
 Some hamsters will probably also enjoy playing in this comfortable place just as much as resting in it.

 Bridges can be a fun way for your hamster to practice his balancing skills.
 For example, this suspension bridge contains wires and can allow you to manipulate it and move it into positions that can enable your hammy to explore other parts of his habitat.

 10. Treat Toys

 Lastly, we have everyone’s favorite subject – food.
 There are a number of ways you can entertain your hamster with treats.
-For example, you can use these balls, which are safe for your hammy to chew on, but you can also stuff a few treats in them to make them even more interesting and tasty.
+For example, you can look for balls that are safe for your hammy to chew on but can also have a few treats stuffed in them to make them even more interesting and tasty.

 You can also use applewood.
 If you are one of the lucky ones to have an apple tree in your yard, you could just cut a small twig for your hamster, provided it hasn’t been treated with pesticide or other chemicals.
 Or you can also buy some like these.